mkoertgen/license.automation/PITCHME.md

 - Ignoring licensing compliance can be costly, and it is difficult to put an upper limit on the cost of shipping non-compliant software.

 - Corrective analysis, using automated tools at regular intervals and during QA reduces the overall cost significantly.

-- Combining real-time IP management at the developer's desktop with scanning at QA or build-time reduces the cost of potential non-compliance significantly.

 ---